-Wildlife and resources are managed through four main regimes: a co-management regime established in the Inuvialuit Final Agreement; the Mackenzie Valley Resource Management Act (MVRMA) which connects all comanagement boards created through Dene and Dene/Metis land claim agreements through an umbrella legislative and regulatory regime; and and resource the land management responsibilities administered by Canada through the Department of Indian Affairs Northern Affairs Program.
+Wildlife and resources are managed through four main regimes: a co-management regime established in the Inuvialuit Final Agreement; the Mackenzie Valley Resource Management Act (MVRMA) which connects all co-management boards created through Dene and Dene/Metis land claim agreements through an umbrella legislative and regulatory regime; and the land and resource management responsibilities administered by Canada through the Department of Indian Affairs Northern Affairs Program.
 The GNWT also has authority over the regulation and management of aspects of land and resource management in the NWT.
-In addition, "interim measures" agreements reached with Indigenous peoples currently negotiating land claim agreements allow for their participation in established regimes.8
+In addition, "interim measures" agreements reached with Indigenous peoples currently negotiating land claim agreements allow for their participation in established regimes.9

-Federal - Territorial - Indigenous Intergovernmental Processes
+Federal-Territorial - Indigenous Intergovernmental Processes